-- Homelessness: Working with the Big Cities Mayors Coalition, the City of San José increased the state investment in local, flexible homeless emergency aid funding from \$150 million to \$275 million.
-This funding will go to 13 of the state's most populous cities, and the Administration estimates San José will receive an approximately \$20 million allocation.
-Council will be taking action this fall to allocate the funds. - Emergency Preparedness: Thanks to the leadership of Assemblymember Kansen Chu, with support from Assemblymembers Ash Kalra, Evan Low, and Senator Jim Beall, the City of San José received \$5.5 million for emergency preparedness in the State Budget. \$2.5 million of the funding will go to equipment for the new San José Emergency Operations Center.
+• Homelessness: Working with the Big Cities Mayors Coalition, the City of San José increased the state investment in local, flexible homeless emergency aid funding from \$150 million to \$275 million.
+This funding will go to thirteen of the state's most populous cities, and the Administration estimates San José will receive an approximately \$20 million allocation.

+- Emergency Preparedness: Thanks to the leadership of Assemblymember Kansen Chu, with support from Assemblymembers Ash Kalra, Evan Low, and Senator Jim Beall, the City of San José received \$5.5 million for emergency preparedness in the State Budget. \$2.5 million of the funding will go to equipment for the new San José Emergency Operations Center.
 This funding complements the November 2018 Measure T bond, which will fund the construction of Emergency Operations Center but is not able to fund furniture, fixtures, and equipment for the Center. \$3 million of the funding will go towards supporting the construction of the new San José fire department training center. - Car Break-ins: Thanks to the leadership of Assemblymember Kansen Chu, the City of San José's Police Department received \$750,000 for car break-in prevention.